buildpacks-community/kpack/CONTRIBUTING.md

-If you have not previously done so, please fill out and submit the https://cla.pivotal.io/sign/pivotal[Contributor License Agreement].
+If you have not previously done so, please fill out and submit the [Contributor License Agreement](https://cla.pivotal.io/sign/pivotal).